Rachilde: Writing

-Stylistically, Rachilde occupies an interesting place in French literature, most closely associated with the Decadent Movement but also linked to French symbolism.
-She was published in the pages of La Décadence, which was formed as a symbolist-leaning rival to Anatole Baju's Le Décadent, but then she was also published in Le Décadent.
-In fact, despite the symbolist qualities of much of her work and her close association with that group, Rachilde actively opposed an attempt by the symbolists to take over the more explicitly decadent publication.
-Maurice Barrès certainly put her in the company of the early decadents when he described as writing as a dream-like extension of life, intending primarily to titliate but also to explore la maladie du siècle, the ennui and disillusion of the age, which in women was known at the time to result in hysteria.
+Stylistically, Rachilde occupies an interesting place in French literature, most closely associated with the Decadent movement but also linked to French Symbolism.
+She was published in the pages of La Décadence, which was formed as a Symbolist-leaning rival to Anatole Baju's Le Décadent, but then she was also published in Le Décadent.
+In fact, despite the Symbolist qualities of much of her work and her close association with that group, Rachilde actively opposed an attempt by the Symbolists to take over the more explicitly Decadent publication.
+Maurice Barrès certainly put her in the company of the early Decadents when he described as writing as a dreamlike extension of life, intending primarily to titillate but also to explore la maladie du siècle, the ennui and disillusion of the age, which in women was known at the time to result in hysteria.

-Her writing embraced or at least explored many different forms of sexuality at odds with the morals and expectations of her society, often shocking for its depravity rather than any explicit descriptions: prostitution, cross-dressing, gender ambiguity, homosexuality, sadism, incest, bestiality, Pygmalionism, and necrophilia, and more.
+Her writing embraced or at least explored many different forms of sexuality at odds with the morals and expectations of her society, often shocking for their depravity rather than any explicit descriptions: prostitution, cross-dressing, gender ambiguity, homosexuality, sadism, incest, bestiality, Pygmalionism, necrophilia, and more.
 According to Rachilde herself, the real vice she exposed was not those activities but Love.

-Obsession is common thread throughout her oeuvre, but Rachilde also dealt with characters whose entire lives are formed or constrained by other overpowering psychological conditions such as delirium or terror.
+Obsession is common thread throughout her œuvre, but Rachilde also dealt with characters whose entire lives are formed or constrained by other overpowering psychological conditions such as delirium or terror.
 Often those conditions were tied into sexuality or gender conflicts.

 The core dynamic of Rachilde's fiction is frequently gender reversal.
 Either at the outset or as an outcome of the story line there is a biologically female character who seems more culturally masculine and a biologically male character who seems more culturally feminine.
 There is variation in degree and manifestation, but it is important time and time again.

-Later in life, as she became less prolific, her writing took on a much more reflective and auto-biographical quality.
+Later in life, as she became less prolific, her writing took on a much more reflective and autobiographical quality.
 This trend began around the time of World War I and became especially notable after the 1935 death of her husband Alfred Vallette.